Aernoudt Jacobs Phantom Melodies

-Phantom Melodies focuses on a central problem in my work, namely how can the complexity, the richness, the stratification of our sonic environment (ie. sonic world) be used/presented/translated to something that can be experienced by a viewer/listener.
+Phantom Melodies focuses on a central problem in the work of Aernoudt Jacobs, namely how can the complexity, the richness, the stratification of our sonic environment (ie. sonic world) be used/presented/translated to something that can be experienced by a viewer/listener.

 Phantom Melodies is an installation with a number of rotating speakers, each producing a specific stream of sounds.
 The speakers are placed in a space where the public can walk about freely.
 The installation is playing in a constant loop: as a result it is perceived as a constantly shifting sound field.